List of Greek deities: Early deities

 The following section is structured after the chapter "1.
-The Early Gods" in Timothy Gantz's Early Greek Myth: A Guide to Literary and Artistic Sources.
+The Early Gods" in Timothy Gantz's Early Greek Myth: A Guide to Literary and Artistic Sources (1993).

-In antiquity, the Theogony (c.700 BC), a work by the Boeotian poet Hesiod, was considered the "standard mythical account" (according to Robin Hard) of the world's origins and earliest ages.
+In antiquity, the Theogony (c.700 BC), a work by the Boeotian poet Hesiod, was considered the standard mythological telling of the world's earliest ages.
 The poem details an extensive genealogy of the gods, and describes the events which led to the current state of the cosmos, under the rule of Zeus.
 The cosmogonic part of the work, which is fairly brief, begins the account of this mythical history.

 Though Hesiod's poem is the only theogony which is extant in its entirety, during the archaic era (c.
 800-480 BC) there existed similar works, ascribed to various legendary or historical writers such as Orpheus, Musaeus, Pherecydes, and Epimenides.
 Of works outside the theogonic genre, Homeric epic only briefly references the world prior to Zeus's rule, and the 1st-2nd-century AD Bibliotheca of Apollodorus provides an account similar to Hesiod's.